leechseed/_setsunadev/_devlog/LEECHSEED STUDIES/THEME/Epic Narrative Themes 1.md

 ---

-This article is formatted to be engaging and informative, structured to appeal to the broad reader base of Reader's Digest.
+## This article is formatted to be engaging and informative, structured to appeal to the broad reader base of Reader's Digest.-